 Valentino Rossi is the rider with the most premier class wins on this circuit, while Jorge Lorenzo currently holds the circuit record

-Upcoming events at Circuito de Jerez
+Upcoming events at Circuito de Jerez in 2024:

 How to get there